ln191/Delegate_Event_Lambda_Ex/README.md

 Then only myMinusFunc will be run by cal delegate.
 All the methods in the delegate will be run in the order in which they where added.

-### Use of Ref
+### Use of Ref parameters
-In order to take better advantage composable delegates, one can use [ref](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/ref) to pass result from method to another.
+In order to take better advantage of composed delegates, one can use [ref](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/ref) to pass result from one method to another.
 ```
 Public delegate void myDelegate(int x, int y, ref int res);